Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

 Sprinkle with flaky sea salt, fennel fronds, and thyme springs.
 Drizzle a little olive oil.
 Serve hot with roasted potatoes.

-My Suggested Pairings:
+🍽️ Suggested Pairings:

-Side: Roasted potatoes with rosemary and lemon zest or herbed couscous with parsley and pistachios.
+Side: Roasted potatoes with rosemary and lemon zest or Herbed Couscous with Parsley and Pistachios.

 Salad: Bitter greens (arugula, frisée) with shaved fennel, orange segments, and a champagne vinaigrette.